DestinyVolt/D-D/Squiddle/Squiddle.md

 Conductor / Engineer's outfit (Studded Leather Armor) \
 Pocket Watch that doubles as a Compass, various maps of the underdark railway (Navigator's Tools) \
 Waterskin, 50ft of Rope, Tinderbox, 10 Pitons \
-Tool Kit (counts as Thieves' and Tinker's Tools, can be used as a spellcasting focus): \
+Tool Kit (contains Thieves' and Tinker's Tools, can be used as a spellcasting focus): \
 *Wrench, Hammer, Crowbar, Pliers, Scissors, Small File, Set of Lockpicks, small gears, nuts, and bolts* \
 Bag of Gold to return to my dad

 #### Future Levels:
 **Wizard 4:** \
-Immovable Object, ??? \
+Immovable Object, Nystul's Magic Aura \
 Consume Brain (Booming Blade but Psychic) \
-Fey-Touched (+1 INT, Dissonant Whispers), Telepathic, or some other +1 INT half feat
+Telepathic (+1 INT)

 **Wizard 5:** \
 Slow, Haste